inkscape/lib2geom/src/2geom/cython-bindings/report.md

 GenericOptRect is not there yet, because I got GenericRect only working only recently.
 It should be, however, quick to add.

+##`_cy_affine`
+Affine and specialised transforms.
+This is in pretty good state.
+Eigenvalues seem to be a bit off sometimes.

 ##`_cy_curves`
 All of the curves are wrapped here, together with functions like Linear, SBasis and Bezier.